FerryIslands/express-nemo-bootstrap/README.md

 Each request coming to the server have the  __req.context.appInsights__ which can be used to setup for example a [Telementryclient](https://docs.microsoft.com/en-us/azure/azure-monitor/app/nodejs#telemetryclient-api)

-Example, cusomize on single request)
+Example, customize on single request)

 ```js
   yourOwnEndpoint(req, res) {